-The MG3 supermini is a smart-looking small car with a very low starting price
+The MG3 supermini is a smart-looking and very simple supermini with an impressively low starting price

-In its sixties heyday, MG was famed for producing fun cars at affordable prices.
-And that’s exactly what the reborn company is trying to rekindle with the smart-looking and great-value MG3 hatch.
+In its sixties heyday, MG was famed for producing fun cars at affordable prices, and that’s exactly the kind of spirit the reborn company is trying to rekindle with the smart and good-value MG3.

-The MG3 will be a big factor in the success of the relaunched MG brand in the UK.
-The MG6, a larger family car, has seen fairly slow sales since it was introduced, so the MG3 is a make-or-break car for the resurrected British brand that's now owned by Chinese company SAIC.
+The supermini will have a big role to play if the relaunched MG brand is to be a success in the UK.
+The larger MG6 family car has seen fairly slow sales since it was introduced, so the MG3 is a make-or-break model for the company, which is now owned by Chinese manufacturer Shanghai Automotive Industry Corporation (SAIC).

 Engines, performance and drive

-The five-speed gearbox has a slick action, and with a decent amount of seat and steering wheel adjustment it’s relatively easy to find a comfortable driving position.
-However, it’s not all good news, as the trade-off for this agility and sporty handling is a very firm ride.
-This results in the MG thumping into potholes.
-The rigid edge to the suspension set-up also causes the MG3 to hop uncomfortably over bumps, unsettling the excellent handling composure.
+The five-speed gearbox has a slick action, and it’s relatively easy to find a comfortable driving position as there’s a decent amount of seat and steering wheel adjustment.
+It’s not all good news, though, as the trade-off for the car’s agility and sporty handling is a very firm ride; the MG3 thumps over potholes and rough surfaces.
+The rigid edge to the suspension also causes the car to hop uncomfortably over bumps, which makes it feel rather unsettled.

 MPG, CO2 and running costs